AzCii/terraform-aws-mail-service/README.md

 - spf_records - (Optional) The SPF records to create.
 - dmarc_records - (Optional) The DMARC records to create.
 - dkim_records - (Optional) If true, create DKIM records, default is set to false.
+- smtp_configuration - (Optional) If true, creates IAM credentials form SMTP, default is set to false.

 ## Attributes Reference